heltseriost/HHCTF2024-writeup/README.md

 We were provided with a file called `answers.txt` to every question.
 However the timer was to short to enter manually so it required a script.

-I used `pwntools` with a dictionary and a for-loop:
+I converted the contents in answers.txt to a dictionary format and used `pwntools` and a for-loop to iterate through it:

 ```python
 from pwn import *